 The replacement structure, the Pavilhão Rosa Mota, was built to host the Roller-Hockey World Cup in 1952.
 It still holds sporting and other cultural events throughout the year.
 It is also home to a permanent multimedia library, auditorium and restaurant.
 Since 2019, and after some extensive restructuring, it is officially called the Super Bock Arena.

 Rua de Dom Manuel II, 4050-346 Porto, Portugal | 41° 08′ 48.8″ N | 08° 37′ 33.5″ W

 email@example.com | Website

-Surrounding the Pavilhão Rosa Mota are eight hectares of parkland and contains a lake, themed gardens, terraces, footpaths, exotic trees and flowerbeds.
-The park is well equipped for families with seating areas, cafés, playground and picnic areas.
-There's also several fountains and statues spread throughout.
+Surrounding the Pavilhão Rosa Mota are eight hectares of parkland which contain a lake, themed gardens, terraces, footpaths, exotic trees and flowerbeds.
+The park is well equipped for families with seating areas, cafés, playgrounds and picnic areas.
+There are also several fountains and statues spread throughout.
 The architect of the gardens, Émile Davide, was influenced by the English romantic style, which was popular during the second half of the 19th century.
 As you enter, you'll encounter the geometric layout of the garden immediately.
 To the left and right are a pair of fountains.
-In front, there is a lawn divided into four quadrants representing the seasons.
+A lawn in front is divided into four quadrants to represent the seasons.

 São Bento Train Station | CP Website

 Bus: 13M, 201, 208, 302, 501, 507 and 601 | Timetable | STCP Website

 Metro: São Bento (Line D) | Timetable | Metro do Porto Website